 - How to Use the Bosch Purion Controller on this bike

 Love the GSD but want something a bit smaller?
 Meet the Tern HSD

-Another disclaimer: The orange bike is our personal ride and we did switch out pedals.
-The grey is preproduction so don't take anything off that bike for face value.
+Another disclaimer: The orange bike was my personal ride for a couple of years and we did switch out pedals.
+The grey model was preproduction.